hemaraavi/fetch_gmail/README.md

    - Enable the Gmail API for your project.
    - Create credentials (OAuth client ID) and download the credentials.json file.
    - Place the credentials.json file in the project directory.
+   -
+5. Define your own set of rules and operation you want the script to perform in rules.json file.

-5. Run the script:
+6. Run the script:

     ```bash
     python script.py
     ```
-6. To Run the Test cases :
+7. To Run the Test cases :

    ```bash
     pytest pytests.py